dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 22. Don't conditionally hide elements on the client-side

-If an element or elements are shown conditionally and data about both the condition and the elements is available on the server-side, don't hide the elements on the client-side, instead don't generate them.
+If an element or elements are shown conditionally and data about both the condition and the elements is available on the server side, don't hide the elements on the client side, instead don't generate them.

 ```astro
 {/* don't do this */}